 We have a number of projects that would be useful to collaborate with anyone who has done academic research.
 We are currently investigating how First Nations youth are sent away seemingly to be “educated”.
 Many now make up large numbers of homeless itinerants in cities and towns across Australia.
 We are asking if anyone knows of any research published around this topic?
 The government continues to pour money into this type of education system, but what is it achieving for Yolŋu people?
 Please contact us with any personal stories or research so we can work together to share and inspire change.

 Richard is also writing several books at the moment and is reaching out to any volunteers who could assist him with any academic research for these.

 We have many emerging projects that could give Yolŋu people a real chance for a better future.
 As Richard states, “every time I talk to elders on homelands, they have one major request.
 They want small village businesses so they can keep their young people at home.
 At the moment young people leave as soon as they become old enough, and go off to the major centres, getting into trouble and ending up in Darwin, in jail, on drugs, or dead.

 What people need is access to more information and ideas covering a wide range subjects.

 We are looking for Project Builders to help run the administration side of our work so we can get on with doing cross-cultural translation and community development work.

 Each project has already been developed and in some cases was already running when funding was available.

-This type of volunteering is great for people looking to work deeply with a topic of interest and is perfectly suited to self-funded retirees (single or couples) with a passion to help Yolŋu people help themselves.
-If this sounds exciting and you’d like know more please contact us.
+This type of volunteering is great for people looking to use their lifelong gained skills and is perfectly suited to self-funded retirees (singles or couples) with a passion to help Yolŋu people help themselves.
+If this sounds exciting and you’d like to know more please contact us.

-If you’re looking for a way to support remote Aboriginal communities, but aren’t sure where to start or what you can do we’d love to hear from you.
+If you’re looking for a way to support remote Aboriginal communities, but aren’t sure where to start or what you can do, we’d love to hear from you.
 Even as strangers we can be connected by simple acts of kindness in the form of volunteering.
 Join us and become a future changer.